-Once thing I missed a little when I made the switch to iPhone photography was the ability to use a wide angle lens to photograph landscapes.
-I had a 16mm wide angle lens (that was around $1000,-) for my DSLR just for that purpose.
+One thing I missed a little when I made the switch to iPhone photography was the ability to use a wide-angle lens, especially for landscape photography.
+Back then, when I still used a DSLR, I had a 16mm wide-angle lens (that was around $1000,-) just for that purpose.

-The same time, lenses for iPhone made it to the market.
+The same time, the first lenses for the iPhone made it to the market.
 But they were bad.
-Especially wide angle lenses suffered from notably blurriness at the edges of the frame.
+Especially wide-angle lenses suffered from notable blurriness at the edges of the frame.

-I tried to overcome that limitation to use something that I called "faux wide angle mode“ and it was basically about creating a kind of 2x2 mini panorama using an app that's no longer available.
+I tried to overcome that limitation by using something that I called "faux wide-angle mode," and it was basically about creating a kind of 2x2 mini panorama utilizing an app that's no longer available.
 That worked to some extent as long as there was absolutely no movement in the scene.
-Already a little breeze was problematic.

-Then I read about a new wide angle lens on Kickstarter that was made by a company named Moment.
-To mount the lens, Moment would require a little plate with an adhesive strip to be mounted to your iPhone.
-I ordered the first lens and meanwhile I have and use the improved second iteration of the Moment Wide angle lens.
-Moment simple calls that the New Wide Angle Lens.
+Then I read about a new wide-angle lens on Kickstarter that was made by a company named Moment.
+Meanwhile, a few years later, I have and use the improved second iteration of the Moment Wide Lens.
+Moment simple calls it the New Wide Angle Lens.

 Sample Photos taken with the Moment Wide Angle Lens

 Here are three sample photos I took in Slovakia, Iceland, and Yosemite that clearly demonstrate the power of the Wide Lens.

 Moments touts that the Wide Angle Lens will allow you to capture 2x more image of a scene.
 While I didn't precisely measure that, you can judge for yourself:

 I've also published a blog post in which I photographed the same scene using all the three Moment Lenses I have plus the built-in wide an angle lens.
 So you can compare how much of a scene you can capture with different Moment Lenses